MarNicGit/Vetuspace/README.md

 Websites are loaded from the [websites repo](https://github.com/MarNicGit/Vetuspace-Websites).

 ## Build
-Just clone the repository and run `npm build`.
+Just clone the repository, navigate to the `src` directory and run `dotnet watch run`.

 ## Donate
 If you want to support my work, feel free to donate some crypto: